Boy arrested after shooting that killed 4 in small Utah town

 Police responded to a call of shots fired inside at home at approximately 7 p.m.
 Friday.
 When officers arrived, they found the bodies of two girls, a boy and a woman, Fields said.

-The shooter and a fifth shooting victim were gone, she said.
+The shooter and the surviving victim were gone, she said.
 Authorities later discovered that a person who arrived at the house after the shooting drove the suspect and the surviving victim to a nearby hospital, Fields said.

 Officers arrested the boy at the hospital.
 He was being held at a youth detention facility.